 A lecture course designed to present the value of various procedures as diagnostic aids in cardiopulmonary disease.
 Procedures such as complete pulmonary function testing, bronchoscopy, cardiac diagnostic procedures, and ventilation/perfusion studies are emphasized.
-On course completion,
+On course completion, the student should be able to demonstrate psychomotor and cognitive abilities necessary to perform routine diagnostic procedures.
+CORE

 RPT 233.
-SPECIAL PROCEDURES FOR THE RCP (2.0.2)
+SPECIAL PROCEDURES FOR THE RCP (2·0·2)